Friedrich Paulus: Eastern Front and Stalingrad

 Paulus followed Adolf Hitler's orders to hold his positions in Stalingrad under all circumstances, despite the fact that he was completely surrounded by strong Soviet forces.
 Operation Winter Storm, a relief effort by Army Group Don under Field Marshal Erich von Manstein, was launched in December.
-Following his orders, Paulus prepared to break out of Stalingrad.
-In the meantime, he kept his entire army in fixed defensive positions.
+Following von Manstein's orders, Paulus prepared to break out of Stalingrad.
+In the meantime, he kept his army in fixed defensive positions.
 Manstein told Paulus that the relief would need assistance from the Sixth Army, but the order to initiate the breakout never came.
-Paulus remained absolutely firm in obeying the orders he had been given.
+Paulus remained firm in obeying the orders he had been given.
 Manstein's forces were unable to reach Stalingrad on their own and their efforts were eventually halted due to Soviet offensives elsewhere on the front.

 Kurt Zeitzler, the newly appointed chief of the Army General Staff, eventually got Hitler to allow Paulus to break out—provided he continue to hold Stalingrad, an impossible task.

 For the next two months, Paulus and his men fought on.
-However, the lack of food and ammunition, equipment losses and the deteriorating physical condition of the German troops gradually wore down the German defense.
+However, the lack of food and ammunition, the equipment losses, and the deteriorating physical condition of the German troops gradually wore down the German defense.
 With the new year, Hitler promoted Paulus to colonel general.